mharen/mharen.github.io/_posts/2012/2012-07-let-browser-handle-datepicker-if-it-can.md

 ---
+layout: post
 date: '2012-07-25T20:16:00.001-04:00'
-description: ''
-published: true
-slug: 2012-07-let-browser-handle-datepicker-if-it-can
 categories:
-- Work
+- work
-- Code
+- code
-- Technology
+- technology
-time_to_read: 5
 title: Let the Browser Handle the Datepicker (if it can)
 ---